Pro-European left sweeps Slovak vote, targets rich

 When last in power, Fico softened but did not dismantle the main parts of Dzurinda's reforms, and he is not expected to adopt unorthodox economic policies such as those that angered foreign investors in Hungary after Orban took power.

-Fico, a Communist Party member in the 1980s, has praised socialist-era welfare programs, playing to some voters' nostalgia for a time before the uncertainties of capitalism.
+Fico, a Communist Party member in the 1980s, has praised socialist-era welfare programmes, playing to some voters' nostalgia for a time before the uncertainties of capitalism.

-He employed mildly nationalistic rhetoric against neighboring Hungary during his first term in power, and pushed through a media law that human rights groups said infringed press freedom.
+He employed mildly nationalistic rhetoric against neighbouring Hungary during his first term in power, and pushed through a media law that human rights groups said infringed press freedom.

 Central to the SDKU's rout was a scandal around a secret service file that was leaked in December.
 The file, codenamed "Gorilla, appeared to detail bugged conversations in which politicians appeared to be offered kickbacks in return for the sale of public firms in the mid-2000s, under SDKU rule.